Sandsoft Games in Saudi Arabia will make games for Middle Eastern players

 Ajlan & Bros Group provided the funding.
 It is one of the largest private sector companies in MENA, employing 7,000 people.
 The textile company can provide retail presence, cloud, payment infrastructure, and other benefits for Sandsoft.
 Ajlan & Bros recently formed a future projects group to provide entertainment for the region, with video games playing a significant role.

-Internally Sandsoft will offer full publishing services across mobile, PC, console, including user acquisition, marketing, and localization.
+Internally, Sandsoft will offer full publishing services across mobile, PC, console, including user acquisition, marketing, and localization.
 The team also has the unique ability to speak the same language as the MENA audience, sharing their interests and passions.

 That allows the team to cater relevant and resonant services and experiences to players of the region.
 In addition, Sandsoft offers internal developers as part of their product team, ensuring developers speak to developers in their language, speeding up production while also ensuring a high standard of quality for the games they launch.

 Saudi Arabia has restrictions on content, such as the level of brutality in violent games, but Fadl does not expect this to be a problem for the team’s vision of making games.
 “We have an empty page now, and have a chance to sit down together to form our content,” Fadl said.

 A competitive background

-Fadl has 16 years publishing experience and roles at NCSoft, Blizzard, Riot Games, and Wargaming.
+Fadl has 16 years publishing experience and roles at NCSoft, Blizzard Entertainment, Riot Games, and Wargaming.
 With Arab heritage and international publishing experience, Fadl will grow the team with new hires being announced soon and will oversee the onboarding of new products to ensure Sandsoft is always putting MENA players first.

 Sandsoft will look to promote diversity, educating the wider world on the cultural and societal values of the region, publishing games that stay true to the region’s culture and allow the community to grow while also creating fun, positive experiences for MENA players.